SecureBio-ai/mcq-grader/README.md

 The input sheet for the MCQ Grader is a CSV file with specific columns that define multiple grading runs.
 Each row in the input sheet represents a separate grading task.
 The required format for the input CSV is as follows:
 * `name`: a unique identifier for the run.
-* `input`: path to a .tsv input file containing the MCQs to be graded (see "Exam format").
+* `input`: path to a .tsv or .jsonl input file containing the MCQs to be graded (see "Exam format").
 * `prompt`: path to the JSON file containing the grading prompt (see "Prompts").
 * `model`: identifier for the model to be used, e.g., 'gpt-4'.
 A full list of model names is in `model_utils.py` although some may not be supported yet.
 * `model-params`: optional.
 A dictionary of model parameters to customize the grading behavior.
 Leave blank to use default settings.